OSINT Investigations: The Challenge of Dark Web Data Searches and Mining

 In recent years the dark web has become one of the richest sources of insight into illicit networks and criminal activity for OSINT investigations.
 Let’s take a look at some opportunities the dark web provides within investigations:

-- Monitoring illicit activities: Dark web forums, marketplaces, and messaging services are easily accessible, providing a straightforward means to monitor users and discussions.
+• Monitoring trends in illicit activities: Dark web forums, marketplaces, and messaging services are easily accessible, providing a straightforward means of monitoring users and discussions.
 Investigators can therefore utilise dark web sites to uncover a rich account of contemporary trends in drug dealing, financial crime, firearms sales and even human and wildlife trafficking.

 Dark web challenges in OSINT investigations